• Skip to primary navigation

 If you do wish to use a microplane like I do when making a curry, I would recommend cooking it in the butter over low heat for 3 minutes first to dissolve some of the very strong flavour.

-Garlic Butter - You can use a piping bag or snip the corner of a ziplock bag to fill the cream cheese into the buns.
+You can use reusable piping bags or snip the corner of a ziplock bag to fill the cream cheese into the buns.
 It is much neater!

 Make sure that the rolls are completely dunked and coated all over in the garlic butter mixture for maximum flavour.